 Police: South Fork homicide suspect, victim worked together on excavation job

-May 30—SOUTH FORK, Pa. — The suspect and the victim in a South Fork homicide case had worked together on an excavation job on the day of the killing, investigators allege.
+May 31—SOUTH FORK — The suspect and the victim in a South Fork homicide case had worked together on an excavation job on the day of the killing, investigators allege.

 Austin Louis Kline, 22, of South Fork, is accused of shooting and killing Richard Allen Morgan, 55, of Altoona, on Thursday.
 Investigators allege that he then left Morgan's body in a detached garage in South Fork.